 There are different types of Medicare health plans.
-Anthem Medicare Preferred (PPO) is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
-This plan does not include Part D prescription drug coverage.
+Anthem Medicare Preferred (PPO) with Senior Rx Plus is a Medicare Advantage PPO Plan (PPO stands for Preferred Provider Organization).
 Like all Medicare health plans, this Medicare PPO is approved by Medicare and run by a private company.
+In addition, your retiree drug coverage includes non-Medicare supplemental drug coverage provided by your Senior Rx Plus benefits.